 I started researching gardening on a budget to get some ideas to improve our outdoor space.

-Every year I’ve upped my game a little and this year is no exception, I have plenty of small garden ideas on a budget to share, so read on to see how to transform your garden and save pennies or if you are having trouble selling or getting viewings for your property!
+Every year I’ve upped my game a little, and this year is no exception.
+I have plenty of small garden ideas on a budget to share, so read on to see how to transform your garden and save pennies or if you are having trouble selling or getting viewings for your property!

 From small garden ideas to gardening on a budget, here are some projects to get you started.

 Start by removing all furniture, potted plants, and any other accessories from your patio, and use a broom to sweep away leaves, dirt, and other debris.
 You might also need to pull up any plants or weeds that have grown in between the patio slabs.